 - Blockchain-Verified Reviews: Immutable review systems will increase consumer trust and combat fake feedback.

-Essential Facts for Businesses
+Essential facts for businesses

 - 72% of consumers report using online directories at least once per month when researching local services.